-(Modification in particular form)
+(Modification in a particular form)

 A contract in writing which contains a clause requiring any modification or termination by agreement to be in a particular form may not be otherwise modified or terminated.
-However, a party may be precluded by its conduct from asserting such a clause to the extent that the other party has acted in reliance on that conduct Article 2.1.19.
+However, a party may be precluded by its conduct from asserting such a clause to the extent that the other party has reasonably acted in reliance on that conduct.